What is the Center for Collaborative Care?

 Peggy Greco, PhD

 Dr. Greco is a clinical pediatric psychologist at Nemours Children’s Healthcare System and Assistant Professor of Psychology at Mayo College of Medicine.
-She serves as a CCI consultant.
+She serves as a CCC consultant.
 Dr. Greco has over 25 years of clinical experience working with children and adolescents with emotional and behavioral disorders.

 Lauren James, MA

 Lauren is responsible for coordinating the research activities and community liaison work for the CCC team.

 More than 100 pediatricians, nurse practitioners, and physician assistants from 20+ pediatric and family medicine practices in Northeast Florida are involved in the CCC.

 CCC Adolescent Depression Care: A Primary Care Workshop

 CCC Adolescent Depression Workshop: The CCC runs an interactive, hands-on course for pediatricians which is designed to help providers recognize and care for adolescents with depression.
 To learn more about this course, please watch the video.

 View Training Video The CCC provides specialized clinical training and resources for pediatric primary care providers to identify and manage common emotional and behavioral problems.